Corporate Governance

 Governance Committee

-To further strengthen corporate governance in the Pigeon Group, we established the Governance Committee as an advisory panel to the Board of Directors, chaired by an Outside Director and with a majority of its members being Outside Directors and Outside Audit & Supervisory Board Members.
+To further strengthen corporate governance in the Pigeon Group, we established the Governance Committee as an advisory panel to the Board of Directors, chaired by an Independent Outside Director and with a majority of its members being Outside Directors and Outside Audit & Supervisory Board Members.
 The Committee deliberates on various issues related to corporate governance within the Group that have been identified through the evaluation of the effectiveness of the Board of Directors, etc., from the perspective of promoting organic coordination and integration and proactive implementation, and provides advice and recommendations to the Board of Directors.
-During the current fiscal year, we reviewed and confirmed the permeation status of the Pigeon Way and Materiality, confirmed the role of the Global Head Office and exercise of its functions, and implemented the evaluation of the effectiveness of the Board of Directors (including consideration of implementation methods and analysis and verification of results).
+During the current fiscal year, we reviewed our policies and views on human resources (including details subject to disclosure), reviewed amendments to the Articles of Incorporation (business purposes), followed up on performance of the Global Head Office functions, and implemented the evaluation of the effectiveness of the Board of Directors (consideration of implementation methods including external evaluation by a third party, analysis and verification of results, and review of details subject to disclosure).

 Voluntary Remuneration Committee, Executive Remuneration System